awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 ## Deprecated versions for Amazon RDS for MySQL<a name="MySQL.Concepts.DeprecatedVersions"></a>

 Amazon RDS for MySQL version 5\.1 and 5\.5 are deprecated\.

-For more information about Amazon RDS for MySQL 5\.5 deprecation, see [ Announcement: Extending end\-of\-life process for Amazon RDS for MySQL 5\.5](http://forums.aws.amazon.com/ann.jspa?annID=8570)\.

 For information about the Amazon RDS deprecation policy for MySQL, see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.